 The Toyota Tundra full-size pickup, available since model year 2000, is a capable replacement to the old Toyota T100, and is available with three engine choices.
 They are the 4 liter V-6 and two V-8s, with the largest one putting out 381 horsepower and 401 lb. ft. of torque.
 It’s what’s called the iForce 5.7 liter DOHC aluminum V-8 with (i)ntelligent variable valve timing and flex fuel capability.
 It is mated to a six-speed automatic transmission with console-mounted shifter, and such were the drive train specifications of my test vehicle this past week.

-The Tundra that I drove was the TRD Pro CrewMax with an M.S.R.P. of $47,118.00, including options and freight.
-Base price of this model is $45,060.00, and options on it were the paint protection film, chrome tailgate inserts, bed mat, spare tire lock, performance air filter, and allow wheel locks.
+The Tundra that I drove was the Limited CrewMax with an M.S.R.P. of $46,518, including options and freight.
+Base price of this model is $43,895, and options on it were the TRD off-road package, running boards, bedliner, full width power sliding rear glass, and remote start.
 It was part-time four wheel drive with electric control and trailering equipment.
-The interior was black leather and seated five, a premium stereo with satellite radio was on hand, and Bluetooth connectivity was present.
+The interior was leather and seated five, a JBL stereo with satellite radio was on hand, and Bluetooth connectivity was present.
 No touchscreen for the radio was in the pickup and a navigation system was not installed.

-Styling of the TRD Pro was upgraded to include chrome door handles, chrome outside mirrors, TRD and Limited badging, five-spoke brushed finish alloy wheels, and BF Goodrich Rugged Trail T/A 275/65R18 black letter tires.
+Styling of the Limited was upgraded to include chrome door handles, chrome outside mirrors, TRD and Limited badging, five-spoke brushed finish alloy wheels, BF Goodrich Rugged Trail T/A 275/65R18 white letter tires, and the running boards.
 All the full-size pickups from GM, Dodge, Nissan, and Ford are good-looking, as is the Tundra.

-Ride, cab noise, guidance, and visibility were all great in this vehicle.
-The gas tank holds 26.4 gallons, and the EPA ratings on the previously described engine was 13 city, 17 highway, and 15 overall.
+Ride, cab noise, guidance, and visibility were all acceptable in this vehicle.
+The gas tank holds 26.4 gallons, and the EPA ratings on the previously described engine was 13 city, 18 highway, and 15 overall.
 I observed 15 miles per gallons during my time with the Toyota.